top of page

 Network with other student leaders

-Enhance your written and verbal communication skills
+Enhance written and verbal communication

 Attend weekly meetings that focus on professional development

-Work in a team environment with a diverse group of individuals
+Work in a diverse team environment

 Gain valuable presentation and critical thinking skills